Project Brief

 Competitive Analysis

 I explored the ways that mental health is currently being portrayed or explored within the wellness, education, and gaming spaces.
-Although each had features that were beneficial, cultural aspects of mental health were still left untouched
+Although each had features that were beneficial, cultural aspects of mental health were still left untouched.

 User Survey and Interviews